kshaffer/courses/theory1.md

 - **triad ID** – identify root and quality of major, minor, diminished, and augmented triads.
 - **triad writing** – write major, minor, diminished, and augmented triads given root and quality.
 - **seventh ID** – identify root and quality of major, minor, dominant, fully diminished, and half-diminished seventh chords.
-- **seventh writing** – write major, minor, dominant, fully diminished, and half-diminished seventh chordss given root and quality.
+- **seventh writing** – write major, minor, dominant, fully diminished, and half-diminished seventh chords given root and quality.
 - **Roman numerals** – label a triad or seventh chord with the appropriate Roman numeral given a specified key.

 **To obtain a C in this course,** a student must fulfill all D-level objectives as well as the following:

 - **cantus firmus** – compose and perform (video) a well formed *cantus firmus* in a major key and another in a minor key, with a partner.
 - **first species** – compose and perform (video) a well formed first-species counterpoint exercise in a major key and another in a minor key, with a partner.
 One exercise should have the counterpoint above the CF, the other below.
-- **second species** – compose and perform (video) a well formed second-species counterpoint exercise in a major key and another in a minor key, with a partner.
-One exercise should have the counterpoint above the CF, the other below.
 - **basso continuo** – realize (notate and perform—video) a figured bass line in four-part, *basso continuo* keyboard style.
 No partner.
 One realization in major, one in minor.
 - **melodic keyboard style** – realize (notate and perform—video) a figured bass line in four-part, *melodic* keyboard style.
 No partner.
 One realization in major, one in minor.

 **To obtain a B in this course,** a student must fulfill all C-level objectives as well as the following:

-- **third species** – compose and perform (video) a well formed third-species counterpoint exercise in a major key and another in a minor key, with a partner.
+- **second species** – compose and perform (video) a well formed second-species counterpoint exercise in a major key and another in a minor key, with a partner.
 One exercise should have the counterpoint above the CF, the other below.
 - **fourth species** – compose and perform (video) a well formed fourth-species counterpoint exercise in a major key and another in a minor key, with a partner.
 One exercise should have the counterpoint above the CF, the other below.
 - **unfigured basso continuo** – realize (notate and perform—video) an unfigured bass line in four-part, *basso continuo* keyboard style, according to the *rule of the octave*.
 No partner.
 One realization in major, one in minor.
 - **unfigured melodic keyboard style** – realize (notate and perform—video) an unfigured bass line in four-part, *melodic* keyboard style, according to the *rule of the octave*.
 No partner.
 One realization in major, one in minor.